something999/OCLC-Broken-Link-Checker/README.md

 * The resource's OCLC identifier.
 * The resource's title.
 * The resource's URL.
-* The status code recorded for that URL.
+* The status code recorded for that URL. <br>A -1 indicates an error (e.g., the scrapper could not access the URL or received no valid response).

 **Note that this file is temporary.
 Cache files are automatically cleared each time the application restarts.**